Time zone: UTC +7 hours

 The local currency in Thailand is Thai Baht.
 Most ports of entry in the country have a 24-hour bank exchange counter immediately after customs and immigration.
 There are cash dispensing machines in all major cities.

-Laos is a tropical destination, so be sure to drink plenty of fluid to prevent heatstroke and dehydration.
+Thailand’s climate is warm year round, so be sure to drink plenty of fluid to prevent dehydration.
 Avoid drinking tap water and taking ice in drinks.
 Stick to bottled water (or boiled/UV treated water available at the hotel) and ensure that the seal is opened by you/in your presence.
 Aerated waters (bottled soft drinks) are fine.

 When purchasing an expensive item, always check the level of duty payable in the UK on your import.
 Please remember Customs Duty and VAT is payable on all goods above the value of £340 per person, even if an item is exempt from other import duties.

-The electric voltage in Laos is supplied at 220 volt AC.
-Most English electric appliances work well, but a universal adapter is needed.
+The electric voltage in Thailand is 220 volt AC.
+Most English electric appliances work well in Thailand but a universal adaptor is needed.

 Talk to the Experts

 At TransIndus we are committed to quality and determined to ensure every one of our clients enjoys the best holiday possible.
 Having lived or worked, and travelled extensively in their specialist countries, our consultants are experts whose advice can be depended on.
 To make an enquiry, call us on 0208 566 3739